TheMrAI/ray_buster/README.md

 docker build -t ray_buster .
 ```

-Run the program inside the package with:
+Run the program inside the docker container with:

 ```bash
 docker run ray_buster ./ray_buster --help
 ```

-This will give you all options and usage examples.

 Then to render your first scene, and get the result out of the container you will have to mount a folder into it like so: